Connecting a router to BigPond or Optus Cable

 cause them to throw wobblers or reset back to their factory default

-Spoofing the Mac Address
+Spoofing the MAC (media access control) Address

 This is last resort only, but if switching the modem off as above

-didn't get things working try "spoofing" the mac
+didn't get things working try "spoofing" the MAC

 address of the old Network Card that was previously connected